scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [What is Project Reunion?](https://github.com/microsoft/ProjectReunion/blob/master/docs/README.md) - (June 30, 2020) -Project Reunion is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
+Project Reunion combines the powers of Win32 native applications alongside modern API usage techniques, so your apps light up everywhere your users are.

-* [UWP Community // Launch 2020](https://medium.com/@Arlodottxt/uwp-community-launch-2020-1772efb1e382) - (June 9, 2020) -An annual event hosted by the UWP Community Discord server, where developers in the community collaborate on and Launch their new and refreshed Windows 10 apps.
+* [UWP Community // Launch 2020](https://medium.com/@Arlodottxt/uwp-community-launch-2020-1772efb1e382) - (June 9, 2020) - An annual event hosted by the UWP Community Discord server, where developers in the community collaborate on and Launch their new and refreshed Windows 10 apps.

 * [Help us improve WPF and UWP XAML designer](https://devblogs.microsoft.com/dotnet/help-us-improve-wpf-and-uwp-xaml-designer/) - (May 28, 2020) - We would like to make your experience developing WPF and UWP applications in Visual Studio better!